Best Things To Do In Turks and Caicos

 Visit the Grand Turk Cruise Center

-The Grand Turk Cruise Center, with direct beachfront access, is a first-class facility nestled among nearly 14 acres of landscaped grounds.
-Here you can peruse through a 45,000 sq. ft. shopping center which includes an extensive duty-free shop, and high-end jewelry stores.
-There’s also an array of unique and world-renowned apparel and t-shirt stores, locally crafted souvenirs and gifts.
+With direct beachfront access, the Grand Turk Cruise Center is a first-class facility nestled among nearly 14 acres of landscaped grounds.
+Peruse a 45,000 sq. ft. shopping center which includes an extensive duty-free shop and high-end jewelry stores.

-For you space buffs, you’ll want to check out the “John Glenn Exhibit Splashdown Grand Turk” located on the south-side of the cruise center.
+For space buffs, you’ll certainly want to check out the “John Glenn Exhibit Splashdown Grand Turk” on the cruise center’s south side.
 This 3,500-square-foot attraction celebrates the unique relationship of the American human spaceflight mission and its importance to Grand Turk’s history.
-This free exhibit features amazing replicas unique to the Mercury space program, including a detailed replica of the Friendship 7 capsule, which splashed into the Atlantic in 1962, a few short miles from the island of Grand Turk.
-The cruise center is also home to a Jimmy Buffet’s Margaritaville, a fun and exciting place the whole family can enjoy.
+In addition, this free exhibit features excellent replicas unique to the Mercury space program, including a detailed replica of the Friendship 7 capsule, which splashed into the Atlantic in 1962, a few short miles from the Island of Grand Turk.

 The Grand Turk Experience!
 Discover the highlights of Grand Turk with a guided island drive and beach break.
 You’ll ride past the former United States Air Force Tracking base and see a replica of Astronaut John Glenn’s Friendship 7 space capsule.
 Throughout your journey, you will see several 18th-century churches, beautiful Bermudian-style buildings, and salt ponds.
-Wild horses and donkeys freely roam the streets.
-Enjoy a brief stop to see the 150+-year-old working lighthouse and visit “The Salt House”.
+Enjoy a quick stop to see the 150+-year-old working lighthouse and visit “The Salt House.”

 Take an Island Tram